 Investing in Products for Back Pain

 Here are some great products – both big and small – that can help with back pain and stiffness.

 Cozee Waist Warmer – For mild back pain that can pop up unexpectedly the a waist warmer can provide welcome respite.
 The waistband fits snugly around your waist and can be positioned over the problem area.
 Inside the sleeve of the waistband is an electric hot water bottle that can reduce the amount of pain you feel.

-WiseLift EnduraLux Heat and Massage Riser Recliner – If you spend a lot of time in an armchair this could be the cause of your back pain, especially if it’s become worn and less supportive.
-The WiseLift is not only comfortable and supportive in terms of shape, but it also has heat and massage functions.
+Heat and massage recliners are not only comfortable and supportive in terms of shape, but also have heat and massage functions.
 These features can target areas of back pain while also providing supreme luxury, making it an excellent chair to sit in for long periods.
 The reclining features can also be used to shift your weight, reducing the amount of work your back needs to do to support you.